Eloagbawe/alx-system_engineering-devops/0x06-regular_expressions/README.md

             hbtn

         Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

+3. Repetition Token #2

+    Requirements:

+    Find the regular expression that will match the below cases:

+        hbtn
+        hbttn
+        hbtttn
+        hbttttn

+    Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method